Observations in TNG: "The Nth Degree"

 The USS Enterprise-D approaches the Cytherian homeworld.

-Several screenshots show the make-up of the curious Cytherian.
+Several shots show the make-up of the curious Cytherian.
 The Cytherian in HD.

-There are only 15 metal chess pieces on the 3-D chessboard in this shot (the 16th piece seems to be in the hands of the male crewmember).
-All the glass pieces are missing, so half of the normal number of chess pieces is unaccounted for.
+There are overall 15 metal chess pieces on the 3-D chessboard in this shot (the 16th piece seems to be in the hands of the male crew member).
+All the glass pieces are missing.
 A better look at the chess board in HD.
+We can see now that the usual set has been supplemented by "classic" Staunton chess pieces, painted silver.

 Back to Observations index